Elections Canada: Information about Programs and Information Holdings (Info Source)

 Introduction

-Elections Canada: Information about Programs and Information Holdings (Info Source) provides information about the functions, programs, activities and related information holdings of government institutions subject to the Access to Information Act and the Privacy Act.
-It provides individuals and employees of the government (current and former) with relevant information to access personal information about themselves held by government institutions subject to the Privacy Act and to exercise their rights under the Privacy Act.
+Info Source describes the programs and activities, and the information holdings related to programs and activities, of government institutions subject to the Access to Information Act to facilitate the right of access.
+It also provides individuals, including current and former employees of the Government of Canada, with relevant information to access personal information about themselves held by government institutions subject to the Privacy Act and to exercise their rights under the Privacy Act.

-The Introduction and an index of institutions subject to the Access to Information Act and the Privacy Act are available centrally.
+An index of institutions subject to the Access to Information Act and the Privacy Act is available centrally.

 The Access to Information Act and the Privacy Act assign overall responsibility to the President of Treasury Board (as the designated Minister) for the government-wide administration of the legislation.